 TIPS provides direct technical assistance to address specific mining and reclamation problems, maintaining automated systems and databases used by others in making decisions under SMCRA, and transferring technical capability to others through training, consultations, forums, and conferences to help them develop the skills needed for solving problems on their own.
 The success of TIPS helps OSMRE fulfill its mission to ensure that coal mines are operated in a manner that protects citizens and the environment during mining, assure that the land is restored to beneficial use following mining, and mitigate the effects of past mining by aggressively pursuing reclamation of abandoned coal mine lands.

 TIPS has a true partnership with its customers.
 The TIPS Steering Committee was established in 1987 to advise the TIPS program and is composed of members from state, tribal, and OSMRE offices.
 State and tribal representatives are appointed by the Interstate Mining Compact Commission and the Western Interstate Energy Board.
-With a Steering Committee composed of TIPS customer representatives, TIPS is able to directly address the concerns and needs of its customers.
-Each year the Committee meets to discuss the accomplishments of TIPS and decide where to direct future efforts.
-OSMRE’s Western Regional Director serves as the TIPS Steering Committee Chairman and reports the Committee’s recommendations to Executive Council.
+The new TIPS Technical Advisory Group (TAG) was established in 2017, and is composed of SMCRA technical subject matter experts representing the States, Tribes and OSMRE.
+The TAG meets regularly to discuss the accomplishments of TIPS and decide where to direct future efforts.
+OSMRE’s Western Regional Director serves as the TIPS TAG Chairman and reports the group’s recommendations to Executive Council when appropriate.